back to top

 How do I enable Nearby Sharing on Chrome for Desktop?
 Windows, Linux, and more.

-Many of you have tried to allow for the sharing feature but haven’t received any responses.
-This is because it varies by device, as do their navigation and settings.
+Many of you have tried to allow the sharing feature but haven’t received any responses.
+This is because it varies by device, as does their navigation and settings.
 To address this concern, we studied how to implement nearby sharing and were able to do so successfully.
 However, we all know that Google has rolled out this feature, even though several devices require it.
 So, below are the steps for each device to enable nearby sharing.

-For smartphones:
+For smartphones,

 Several smartphones feature Nearby Share functionality.
 However, Google’s standard parameters indicate that few smartphone companies are left.
 So, let’s take a look at the steps below to enable nearby sharing on an Android phone or tablet.